 Each year, ALMA celebrates its partners on ALMA Sunday, usually the Sunday nearest 12 July.
 There is often a special service in St Paul’s Cathedral, and parishes are encouraged to hold ALMA Sunday celebrations.

-ALMA Sunday was celebrated on Sunday 21 July, with a Eucharist in St Paul’s Cathedral, celebrated by the Bishop of London.
-The sermon was given by the Bishop of Bom Pasteur, Angola, the Right Reverend Filomena Teta.
+ALMA Sunday was celebrated on Sunday 20 July, with a Eucharist in St Paul’s Cathedral, celebrated by the Bishop of London.
+The sermon was given by the Most Reverend Vincente Msosa, Primate, the Anglican Church of Mozambique and Angola.

-There was an informal tea beforehand at St Andrew by the Wardrobe.
+There was an informal afternoon tea beforehand at St Vedast alias Foster.

 Downloads: